Released • Updated • Version 1.4

 Plants were going to provide energy that could be captured by nearby farm towers.

-As of early 2021, I'm still hoping to some day open source the old Sqdef 1.4 code, adapt it to Faur and release fresh builds for web and other platforms.
+As of early 2024, I still want to some day open source the old Sqdef 1.4 code, adapt it to Faur and release fresh builds for web and other platforms.